crb96java/insurance-provider/README.md

 # insurance-provider
+insurance-provider application flow is showing below

-insurance-provider is providing the data to insurance-client-server insurance-client-server application flow is showing below
+1. insurance-provider is providing the data to insurance-client-server

-1. insurance-client-server will connect to insurance-config-server
-2. insurance-config-server will connect to insurance-provider.